terrymacdonald/DisplayMagician/README.md

 ## Requirements

-* DisplayMagician only supports 64-bit Windows 10/11
+* DisplayMagician only supports 64-bit Windows 10 (version 1809 or later) and 64-bit Windows 11
 * NVIDIA Surround support requires NVIDIA Game Ready driver to be installed
 * AMD Eyefinity support requires AMD Radeon™ Software Adrenalin 2020 Edition 21.2.1 or later to be installed